Swept Away (2002 film): Production

 The film's working title was Love, Sex, Drugs and Money and was filmed in Sardinia and Malta from 1 October 2001 until 9 November 2001 with security increased due to the 9/11 terrorist attacks.
-Madonna had only finished her 2001 Drowned World Tour two weeks prior to filming.
+Madonna had finished her 2001 Drowned World Tour only two weeks prior to filming.
 Giancarlo Giannini's role in the original film is played by his son Adriano Giannini.

 Release

 Critical reception

-The film received extremely negative reviews from critics.
-On Rotten Tomatoes it has a 5% rating, based on 78 reviews, with an average rating of 2.8/10.
-The site's consensus states: "Muddled and lacking the political context of the original, Swept Away offers further proof that Madonna can't act."
-Metacritic reports an 18 out of 100 rating, based on 27 critics, indicating "overwhelming dislike".

-Roger Ebert, of the Chicago Sun-Times, who called the original Swept Away such an "absorbing movie" that he bestowed with a 4-out-of-4 star rating, gave the remake only 1 star.
-According to Ebert, despite Ritchie's relatively faithful adaptation, the original Swept Away was "incomparably superior," and the remake's fatal flaw was the "utterly missing" vitality or emotional resonance of the main characters.
+Roger Ebert, of the Chicago Sun-Times, who called the original Swept Away such an "absorbing movie" that he bestowed a 4-out-of-4 star rating, gave the remake only 1 star.
+According to Ebert, despite Ritchie's relatively faithful adaptation, the original Swept Away was "incomparably superior", and the remake's fatal flaw was the "utterly missing" vitality or emotional resonance of the main characters.
 Additionally, wrote Ebert, Madonna's character "starts out so hateful that she can never really turn it around" and gain any redemption or believable change.
 Similarly, A.O.
 Scott of The New York Times wrote, "In her concerts, music videos and recordings, Madonna has often been a mesmerizing performer, but she is still not much of an actress.
 Striking a pose is not the same as embodying a person, and a role like this one requires the surrender of emotional control, something Madonna seems constitutionally unable to achieve."
 In his otherwise negative review of the film, Slant Magazine critic Ed Gonzalez said: "Madonna gives her best performance since Abel Ferrara had her beaten to a pulp in his Dangerous Game."

 "The way critics take it out on me now is to have a go at anything me and Guy do together," Madonna remarked about the negative critical reaction.
 "Everyone in England has slagged it off without having seen it.
 Isn't that beautiful?
 Don't you think that's absurd?
 But I think the knives were going to come out for Guy anyway, even if he hadn't ended up with me.
-He had too much success with his first two films.
+He had too much success with his first two films [Lock, Stock and Two Smoking Barrels and Snatch].
 That's how the media is: eventually they have to pull you down."

 Box office

-Swept Away was a box office bomb; from a $10 million budget, it grossed $598,645 in the United States and around $437,875 from foreign territories for a worldwide total of $1,036,520.
-It was shown only on 196 screens for two weeks, dropping down to 59 in the final third week of release.
-In Italy, it grossed €71,575 and in Spain €105,371 from 174 screens.
+Swept Away grossed $598,645 in the United States and around $437,875 from foreign territories for a worldwide total of $1,036,520.